-Simon says what is the research between colic and migraine, which you earlier on?
+Simon says, what is the research between colic and migraine, which you were talking about earlier on?

 Okay, Simon, go and look up a wonderful lady called Amy Gelfand.
 She's the one that's been doing a lot of this work.
-I think she she probably has about six or seven papers out now.
-All over PubMed go and have a look for them.
-Their ID six, she's great.
-And I'll try to remember to look those up and send them the reference.
-Yeah, in an email after the flushing.
+I think she probably has about six or seven papers out now, all over PubMed, go and have a look for them, they're right there.

+She's great.
+And I'll try to remember to look those up and send the reference out in an email after the show.
 Simon also says he gathers the latest research shows that the baby's stomach is in fact neutral pH.

-Yes, so it's, it's, it's it's a very, very interesting setup.
+Yes, so it's a very, very interesting setup.
 And one of the most interesting things about that is that milk works against acid.
-So the milk suppresses the acid in the milk keeps bringing it to that neutral.
-Now, this is a very true comment in terms of having a little bit of food all the time, where we again, in our western Westernisation, where we push to have babies feed every three hours, if you move over two hours, now you don't have breast milk to be able to work against that acidic pH.
+So the milk suppresses the acid and the milk keeps bringing it to that neutral.
+Now, this is a very true comment in terms of having a little bit of food all the time, where we again, in our Westernisation, where we push to have babies feed every three hours, if you move over two hours, now you don't have breast milk to be able to work against that acidic pH.
 And now you start to get a resting pH level that goes up.
-So that's all based on having a baby feeding relatively so having a feeding on demand.
-Right?
-Okay, so if you taste those babies, they generally have a neutral pH.
+So that's all based on having a baby feeding relatively, so having a feeding on demand.
+So if you test those babies, they generally have a neutral pH.